LubobbaArnoldCyprian/androidAppRobotFramework/readME.md

     pip install robotframework-appiumlibrary
     ```

+   - Alternatively, you can install the packages from the `requirements.txt` file.
+To do so, run the following command:

+     ```bash
+     pip install -r requirements.txt
+     ```
 Ensure you have Python installed in your environment before running the commands.

 # Step 4: Run the Project